 “You’re never going to regret paying those down,” said Whitty.
 “Many times, the interest you’ll save is a better return on investment than what you might earn in the market.”

-At 18 percent interest, if only the minimum monthly required payment were made, it would take nearly 15 years to eliminate that debt, with total interest charges of more than $9,000, according to the online debt calculator from personal finance website Bankrate.com.
+At 18 percent interest, if only the minimum (4 percent) monthly required payment were made, it would take roughly 12 years to eliminate that debt, with total interest charges of more than $5,000, according to the online debt calculator from personal finance website Bankrate.com.
 That’s assuming no new debts were incurred.

 On the financial road of life, you’re bound to encounter a pothole or two.
 To ensure that a bout with unemployment or unexpected medical expenses don’t derail your long-term financial goals, it’s important to set aside at least three to six months’ worth of living expenses in a liquid, interest bearing account, said Fuchs.